Learning with Complementary Labels Revisited: The Selected-Completely-at-Random Setting Is More Practical

-The logistic loss was adopted to instantiate the binary-class loss function $l$, and the absolute value function was used as the risk correction function $g$ for CONU.

-For CIFAR-10, we used 34-layer ResNet \citep{he2016deep} and 22-layer DenseNet \citep{huang2017densely} as the model architectures.
-For the other three datasets, we used a multilayer perceptron (MLP) with three hidden layers of width 300 equipped with the ReLU \citep{nair2010rectified} activation function and batch normalization \citep{ioffe2015batch} and 5-layer LeNet \citep{lecun1998gradient} as the model architectures.
+For CIFAR-10, we used 34-layer ResNet~\citep{he2016deep} and 22-layer DenseNet~\citep{huang2017densely} as the model architectures.
+For the other three datasets, we used a multilayer perceptron~(MLP) with a hidden layer of width 500 equipped with the ReLU~\citep{nair2010rectified} activation function and 5-layer LeNet~\citep{lecun1998gradient} as the model architectures.

 For CLCIFAR-10 and CLCIFAR-20, we adopted the same data augmentation techniques for all the methods, including random horizontal flipping and random cropping.
-We used 34-layer ResNet \citep{he2016deep} and 22-layer DenseNet \citep{huang2017densely} as the model architectures.
+We used 34-layer ResNet~\citep{he2016deep} and 22-layer DenseNet~\citep{huang2017densely} as the model architectures.

-All the methods were implemented in PyTorch \citep{paszke2019pytorch}.
-We used the Adam optimizer \citep{kingma2015adam}.
-The learning rate and batch size were fixed to 1e-3 and 256 for all the datasets, respectively.
-The weight decay was 1e-3 for CIFAR-10, CLCIFAR-10, and CLCIFAR-20 and 1e-5 for the other three datasets.
-The number of epochs was set to 200, and we recorded the mean accuracy in the last ten epochs.